Meaning: Jehovah is his help, Jehovah is salvation, or Jehovah the Savior

 Joshua was the son of Nun, of Ephraim, the successor of Moses as the leader of Israel.

 He is called “Jehoshua” in Numbers 13:16 (King James Version), and “Jesus” in Acts 7:45 KJV and Hebrews 4:8 KJV (the Revised King James Version says “Joshua”).

 He was born in Egypt, and was probably of the age of Caleb, with whom he is generally associated.
 He shared in all the events of the Exodus, and held the place of commander of the host of the Israelites at their great battle against the Amalekites in Rephidim (Exodus 17:8-16).

 He became Moses' minister or servant, and accompanied him part of the way when he ascended Mount Sinai to receive the two tablets (Exodus 32:17).
 He was also one of the twelve who were sent on by Moses to explore the land of Canaan (Numbers 13:16,17), and only he and Caleb gave an encouraging report.

 Under the direction of God, Moses, before his death, invested Joshua in a public and solemn manner with authority over the people as his successor (Deuteronomy 31:23).
-The people were encamped at Shittim when he assumed the command (Joshua 1:1); and crossing the Jordan, they encamped at Gilgal, where, having circumcised the people, he kept the Passover, and was visited by the Captain of the Lord’s host, who spoke to him encouraging words (1:1-9).
+The people were encamped at Shittim when he assumed the command (Joshua 1:1); and crossing the Jordan, they encamped at Gilgal, where, having circumcised the people, he kept the Passover, and was visited by the Captain of the Lord’s host (probably the Son of God), who spoke encouraging words to Joshua (1:1-9).